 Main keyword: Including your main keyword from each URL lets you know how well your company is doing from an SEO standpoint.
 If you see a lot of low rankings or none at all, it could be time to change up your search engine optimization strategy.

 With your lists of blog posts, landing pages, and other types of content, you can begin putting these URLs into buckets.
 I’m not talking about a literal bucket, of course – it’s just a term to use to group URLs.

 When it comes to grouping your content, I like to use one of two methods.

 This step will make things much easier for you going forward.
 At this stage, see which URLs you want to update, leave alone, or delete.

 Leave alone: It can take weeks or months for search engines to reflect new or updated content.
 If you have newer pages, these probably don’t need updates yet.
 Instead, wait and see where your content initially ranks before updating it.

-Update: Most likely, most of your URLs will fall into this category.
+Update: Most likely, most of your URLs will fall into this category in a website content audit.
 Depending on the length of your URLs, some of them will require more time and effort to update than others.

 Delete: As a content writer, there’s almost nothing harder from a work perspective than deleting content.
 But, sometimes, there’s no other option.
 Look over your content to spot anything that might not be relevant, has no traffic, or both.

 If these pages continue to collect digital dust months after updates, it might be time to delete these URLs from your website.
 Think of this process as being similar to pruning a shrub.
 You’re not cutting down the whole bush.
 You’re just getting rid of a few of those ugly parts.